Wheel of the Year: The Eight Pagan Holidays

 The pagan holidays or Sabbats are not only split between Celtic and Germanic pagan traditions but as follows:

-According to Wiccan beliefs,the Sabbats are spilt into Greater and Lesser Sabbats.
+According to Wiccan beliefs,the Sabbats are split into Greater and Lesser Sabbats.

 The Lesser Sabbats are those that fall on the solstices and equinoxes, known as quarter holidays, as they evenly split the year according to the sunʼs position.
-They are rooted in the Germanic pagan religious celebrations ~
+They are rooted in the Germanic pagan religious celebrations.
+The Lesser Sabats are:

 The Greater Sabbats are those that fall in-between, the cross-quarter days, and are rooted in the Celtic or Gaelic pagan traditions.
-These sabbats are also referred to as fire festivals -
+These sabbats are also referred to as fire festivals.
+The Greater Sabbats are:

 Another way in which the Sabbats or Pagan Holidays can be split into are Sun and Moon Sabbats.

 The Sun Sabbats are those that are based on the postion of the Sun falling on Solstice or Equinox.
-They are Yule, Ostara, Litha and Mabon.
+They are:

 The remaining Pagan holidays, Sabbats, are celebrated on full moons or in the case of Samhain the dark moon.
-These are Imbolc, Beltane, Lughnasa and Samhain.
+These are:

 The seasons and astronomical positioning of the sun during solstices and the equinoxes obviously occurs worldwide, therefore similar celebrations of these are found across the world.